franzenzenhofer/Superpowers-Extension/README.md

    └─ superpowers.css       (Global styling for extension UI)
 ```

-You’ll find more advanced details in:
+You'll find more advanced details in:
 - **`pages/first-steps.html`** for a step-by-step usage guide
 - **`README-LLM.md`** (if provided) for large language model usage details